AFNetworking/AFMsgPackSerialization/README.md

 ## License

-AFMsgPackSerializer is available under the MIT license.
+AFMsgPackSerialization is available under the MIT license.
 See the LICENSE file for more info.